pgbouncer/pgbouncer.github.io/features.md

 ## SQL feature map for pooling modes

-Following table list various PostgreSQL features and whether they are ompatible with PgBouncer pooling modes.
+Following table list various PostgreSQL features and whether they are compatible with PgBouncer pooling modes.
 Note that 'transaction' pooling breaks client expectations of server and can be used only if application cooperates by not using non-working features.